 Durability and Construction

 Our main author is a long-time Hestra user.
-She has owned a pair of gloves for the last four years that have shown just minimal levels of wear and tear from abrasion.
+She has owned a pair of gloves for the last five years that have shown just minimal levels of wear and tear from abrasion.
 Since these gloves feature a highly durable cowhide leather palm, it's important to make sure they are treated regularly to maintain the integrity of the leather.
 As an added bonus, Hestra offers a lifetime warranty on all its products.
-The only reason this glove did not earn a perfect ten in this metric (like the Arc'teryx Fission Glove) is because the stitching isn't 100 percent seamless, resulting in some water leakage that we observed directly in our at-home tests.
-Other than that, we think these gloves are super bomber, just like our Editors' Choice winner - the Hestra Heli Mitt.
-We believe this contender will last years if you choose to invest in them!
+The only reason this glove did not earn a perfect ten in this metric is that the stitching isn't 100 percent seamless, resulting in some water leakage that we observed directly in our at-home tests.
+Other then that, we think these gloves are super bomber!
+It will last years if you choose to invest in them!

 If you're looking for a balance of warmth and dexterity, we believe this contender is the best option out there.
 Given its fantastic warmth and slimmer profile specific for women's hands, this is a favorite among our testers.
 It performs well at the resort, whether you're skiing the greens or double black diamonds.
 If you prefer to explore in the backcountry, we would highly recommend this product given its interchangeable and removable liners and enhanced dexterity (in comparison to the Hestra Heli Mitt).
 If you're in super wet climates that see heavy, wet snow, this glove may not be the best option.
 But if you're only planning on skiing on bluebird days, it's a perfect fit!